noudess/docs-main/Lua-Entity.md

-Lua entities are classes exported to Lua that represent the Entity object from EQEmu.
+Lua_Entity is a class exported to Lua that represent the Entity object from EQEmu.

 ### Properties
 ```